 With a First-Class law degree from the University of Westminster and having received several scholarships on his way to obtaining pupillage, he also understands the importance of making the most from adverse circumstances.
 He aspires to assist all aspiring barristers who share this mentality.
 Aaron often speaks at events and creates content for aspiring barristers.

-Srishti is a barrister at Coram Chambers, a leading family law set in London.
+Srishti is the Data & Consulting Officer at Bridging the Bar.
+She is also a specialist family law barrister at Coram Chambers, a leading family law set in London.
 She studied Law at the University of Oxford, the BPTC at BPP Holborn, and a masters in Law and Gender at SOAS.
 She is passionate about equality and representation both in the legal profession and in the treatment of the law itself.
 She has published articles on the impact of race and gender on the welfare analysis in radicalisation cases in the family court.
 In her spare time, she is a trained dancer, loves learning languages, and (sometimes successfully) experiments in the kitchen.

 As a mature student of dual heritage and a single mother, the challenges facing diversity and equality within the legal profession are a stark reality for Emma.
 In her role as MTSA President in 2018, she organised and hosted the first Black History Month Qualifying session, which has now become an annual event.